srcfl/egw-diy/README.md

 Embrace your inner tech enthusiast!
 Because nothing screams DIY more than assembling your own Srcful-compatible Energy Gateway.
 Gather the components listed below, roll up your sleeves, and get ready for a firmware update and assembly adventure!
 More about assembly and firmware update further down.
 May the force be with you!

 # Bill of Material
 This Bill of Materials outlines the necessary components required for building a Srcful-compatible Energy-Gateway.
+Items with leading `*` should have `Grove connectors`.

 ## Purchased from supplier of choice